-• Press the number preceding the menu item.
+Press the number preceding the menu item.

-Alternatively, press \land and 💛 to cycle to the menu item then press
+Alternatively, press A and V to cycle to the menu item then press or The or The

 EXAMPLE: to select the main menu item Trig, press

 The drop down menu above shows the available options for the Trigger menu.
 To cancel a dropdown menu, press